-The mission of the Office of University Communication and Marketing (UCOMM) is to uphold and strengthen Coastal Carolina University’s brand.
+The mission of the Office of University Marketing and Communication (MarComm) is to uphold and strengthen Coastal Carolina University’s brand.

 We strategically cultivate and communicate the stories that promote and deepen an understanding of CCU, its people and its value.

-The UCOMM priorities are projects that focus on fortifying the University’s brand and reputation, promoting student recruitment and growing affinity for CCU.
+The MarComm priorities are projects that focus on fortifying the University’s brand and reputation, promoting student recruitment and growing affinity for CCU.

 The operating procedures are designed to expedite University requests for communication and marketing support.
 These protocols will clarify production timelines and facilitate efficient fulfillment of projects.

-For questions about this mission or these operating procedures, please contact Bill Plate, vice president, Office of University Communication, at firstname.lastname@example.org or 843-349-4066.
+For questions about this mission or these operating procedures, please contact Martha Hunn, associate vice president, Office of University Marketing Communication, at firstname.lastname@example.org

 University-produced news stories of interest